microsoft/conversational-speaker/README.md

    reboot
    ```

-## 3. (Optional) Create a custom wake word
+## 3. (Optional) Create a custom wake phrase
-The code base has a default wake word (i.e. "Hey, Computer.") already, which I suggest you use first.
+The code base has a default wake phrase (`"Hey, Computer."`) already, which I suggest you use first.
 If you want to create your own (free!) custom wake word, then follow the steps below.
   1. Create a custom keyword model using the directions here: https://aka.ms/hackster/microsoft/wakeword.
   1. Download the model, extract the `.table` file, and overwrite `src/ConversationalSpeaker/Handlers/WakeWordModel.table`.
   1. Rebuild and run the project to use your custom wake word.